dfelinto/blender-manual/manual/animation/armatures/bones/properties/bendy_bones.rst

    These values are proportional to the default length, which of course automatically varies depending on bone length, angle with the reference handle, and so on.

+   Although easing is a scale-like value, the Edit Mode and Pose Mode versions of the values are added, so they are correspondingly initialized to 1 and 0 by default.

+Scale Easing
+   If enabled, the final easing values are implicitly multiplied by the corresponding *Scale Y* values.

 .. list-table:: Ease In/Out settings example, with a materialized Bézier curve.